varnenec/bg-syllabifier/README.md

 ### Note on the Bulgarian Alphabet
 While there's a mostly 1-to-1 correspondence between sounds and letters in Bulgarian, there are exceptions:
-* the letters `ю` (yu) and `я` (ya) represent either an iotated vowel, or palatalization of the preceding consonant.
+* the letters `ю` (yu) and `я` (ya) represent either an iotated vowel, or palatalization of the preceding consonant plus a vowel.
 We treat them the same as other vowels.
 * the letter `щ` stands for `шт`.
 For sonority analysis, we break it up into its two sonic components.
 * the digraph `дж` usually stands for the affricate corresponding to "j" in "jug".
 In rare cases, it is a `д` followed by a `ж`.
 * conversely, the digraph `дз` usually stands for a `д` followed by a `з`.
 In rare cases, it stands for the affricate in "a**dz**e".